JuhaS/SimpleMapStore/README.md

   * putObject(String, Object) - Store any Object
   * getObject(String) - Fetch Object from db or null if not found.
   * removeObject(String) - Remove Object entry from db.
 Returns true if matching key was found.
+ * Collection store:
+  * Under development and not properly tested.
 Example usage:

 ```Java